 A landmark study on Life Plan Communities

-Mather Institute is partnering with Northwestern University in conducting the Age Well Study, a five-year analysis of the impact of living in a Life Plan Community.
+In 2023, Mather Institute completed the Age Well Study, a five-year analysis of the impact of living in a Life Plan Community.

-Thank you to all Life Plan Community residents and staff who are participating in the Age Well Study!
-A total of more than 5,700 residents from 122 Life Plan Communities from across the country are participating in the study.
+Thank you to all Life Plan Community residents and staff who participated in the Age Well Study!
+A total of more than 8,200 residents from 122 Life Plan Communities from across the country took part in the longitudinal study.

 The Age Well Study measures residents’ self-reported health and wellness metrics through a survey taken annually for five years.
 Download reports from Years 1 through 4 of the Age Well Study.

 THE AGE WELL STUDY REPORT

 This in-depth study examines changes in the health and wellness of residents over five years compared to older adults within the community at large, providing insights into how or whether people Aged Well.